Shire withdraws FDA application for Fabry drug

 The company said the "likely additional studies would cause a significant delay, and an approval of Replagal for U.S. patients would only be possible in the distant future."

-Shire was permitted to supply the drug to the U.S. market after manufacturing problems in 2009 led to short supplies of Fabrazyme, which is made by Genzyme, now owned by Sanofi SA (SHP.L).
+Shire was permitted to supply the drug to the U.S. market after manufacturing problems in 2009 led to short supplies of Fabrazyme, which is made by Genzyme, now owned by Sanofi SA.
 Replagal has been on the market in Europe since 2001.

 Sanofi said earlier this month that it had begun U.S. deliveries of Fabrazyme from its newly approved manufacturing plant in Framingham, Massachusetts.
 The French company said a full return to normal supply levels would begin in the second quarter and continue throughout 2012.